 If you’re looking for a dose of home makeover inspiration, Stikwood is for you!
-Within a day, you can transform any space in your home with Stikwood’s simple reclaimed peel and stick wood planking.
-While installing Stikwood is as easy as peeling the backing and sticking it to a wall or other surface, remember that each Stikwood plank has a story to tell, and that story adds to your space as much as the wood itself.
+Within a day, you can transform any space in your home with Stikwood’s simple reclaimed peel and stick wood paneling.
+While installing Stikwood is as easy as peeling the backing and sticking it to a wall or other surface, remember that each piece of our wood paneling has a story to tell, and that story adds to your space as much as the wood itself.

-When placed together on a wall or ceiling, the combined effect is one of authentic beauty—of natural art.
+When the wood paneling is placed together on a wall or ceiling, the combined effect is one of authentic beauty—of natural art.
 In the case of our Naturally Weathered Wood, if you close your eyes and listen, you might hear the bison scratching themselves against the fence posts in the woods' former life.

 There are other products out there that replicate the weathering through painting, printing or some mechanical process but they just can't do what mother nature can—and you can definitely see and feel the difference.

 The journey to our factory.

 Stikwood's peel and stick wood paneling is made from both responsibly sourced reclaimed wood and sustainably harvested wood found throughout the United States.
 We scour the country for wood with character and soul, and ship it to our factory in Sacramento, California.
 Whether it started its life as a barn in Colorado, horse fencing in Michigan or wine barrels in Sonoma, we honor the wood by giving it new life.
 This allows us to do our part in protecting the natural environment while offering you a product you can feel good about owning.

 Before being milled, each reclaimed wood plank is kiln dried to remove any excess moisture.
 This important step ensures that when installed it remains stable, and also helps keep pests and moisture-seeking critters at bay.